-- (iii) is an amendment that - a. reflects the guiding principles of the SPP; - b. does not adversely affect a state interest in the SPP or regional plan; - c. accords with the Act's purpose; and - d. is consistent with the regulated requirements under the Act. - 4.
+- reflects the guiding principles of the SPP; - does not adversely affect a state interest in the SPP or regional plan; b. - C. accords with the Act's purpose; and - is consistent with the regulated requirements under the Act. - 4.
 For Chapter 2, Part 4, a major amendment is an amendment that is not an administrative amendment, a minor amendment or a qualified state interest amendment.